qmk/qmk_firmware/docs/feature_rgblight.md

 |`RGBLIGHT_STM32_SPI`  |Enables the SPI DMA based RGB underglow feature                            |
 |`WS2812_SPI`          |The SPI driver in use for your SPI MOSI pin (for example SPID2)            |

-SPI MOSI pins on STM32 chips are usually B15 and A7, but you should validate in your MCU's datasheet to be sure.
+Again, SPI MOSI pins on STM32 chips are usually B15 and A7, but **you should validate in your MCU's datasheet to be sure**.

 You must also turn on the SPI feature in your halconf.h and mcuconf.h